The Travels of Tug 44

 Enlarged Erie Lock 60 can be accessed by boaters from a small floating dock near buoy R-786, about a mile east of modern lock E-30.
 The historic marker and some of the lock is visible from the canal.

-Looking east along the south chamber, with the lengthened north chamber in the background.
+Looking east along the south chamber, with the lengthened north chamber in the upper left corner.

-Looking west along the top of the south chamber.
+Looking east along the top of the lengthened north chamber.
+That's our friend Kathryn Tingley walking the wall.

 Inside the north chamber looking west, one sees how the entension was added.